matswalekr/DCF_Engine/README.md

 Else, the program will ask for them.
 Note that the number historic years is constrained to 3-10 years and the forecasted years are constrained to up to 10 years.
-Only companies from the US can be considered can be considered for the DCF.
+Only companies from the US can be used for the DCF.
 However, other companies can be used as comparables.

 To adjust the DCF, use the Assumptions and PPE & Depreciation page.
 By default, these are filled with the averages of the historic years.